HuabingWang-stack/PI_EI_Under_Gaussian_Noise_Assumption/README.md

 In some cases, the evaluations on loss function has a noise $y_i \sim \mathcal{N} (f(\mathbf{x})_i,\sigma^2_y)$.
 PI and EI are modified under the assumption that the current optima has a noise.
 They calcualtes Probability of Improvement and Expected Improvement with respect to posterior variance of loss optimum $\kappa(\tilde{\mathbf{x}},\tilde{\mathbf{x}})$ instead.  (where $\tilde{\mathbf{x}}$ is parameter setting at current optima.)
-To lean the gaussian noise in sampling loss functions, we add a white kernel into the orignally adopted GP matern kernel to fit the noise.
+To lean the gaussian noise in sampling loss functions and update the uncertainty quantification at evaluated locations, we add a white kernel into the originally adopted GP matern kernel.

  Let $\rho$ denotes $\sqrt{\kappa (\mathbf{x}, \mathbf{x})+ \kappa (\tilde{\mathbf{x}}, \tilde{\mathbf{x}})-2 \kappa (\mathbf{x}, \tilde{\mathbf{x}})}$.
 Mathematical expression of Modified PI and EI under gaussian noise assumption: